SWC-OSG-Workshop/2015-03-03-iupui/novice/python/01-numpy.md

 <pre>numpy.loadtxt(fname=&#39;inflammation-01.csv&#39;, delimiter=&#39;,&#39;);</pre>
 </div>

-Run the cell to see the output disappear.
-Now you can save the note book using the keyboard by typing "s".
+IPython Notebook continuously saves your work, but you can ask it to save at any time by typing Command-S (Mac) or Control-S (Windows).

 </div>